anushaporeddy030697/student_internship_management/README.md

  --> I have added the global search functionality in the student page.
  --> Added the 5 search filters to filter based on the combination.

- 3/3/2023

- --> I have added the global search bar functionality to filter the jobs in the student page.
- --> I have added the combinations of search functionality to filter the data of company in the student page.

 </a></p>